The Different Types of Marketing Strategies

 Interactive marketing gives customers the power to receive and give up-to-date, minute-to-minute feedback on the particular business or product.
 When you think about interactive marketing, a great example is Amazon.
 Amazon is known as the biggest trailblazer in this marketing area.

 Digital marketing is a marketing campaign that takes place using a digital platform.
 Digital defines the medium used to deliver the campaign.
-Digital marketing could easily be considered and explained as a “push”/ “pull” marketing technique.
-If you’re not familiar with marketing campaigns it’s your advertising blitz to sell your service or product.
-Traditional marketing campaigns include television and print advertisements.
+Digital marketing could easily be considered and explained as a “push/pull” marketing technique.
+If you’re not familiar with marketing campaigns, it’s your advertising blitz to sell your service or product.

-The “push” part allows you to get in touch with consumers and inspire to buy your service or product.
-There are a lot of ways to achieve this push technique such as instant messaging, text messaging, content marketing, podcasting, mobile marketing and email.
-Also, there are many marketing tools you can use like pay per click, search engine optimization and even online banner advertising.
+The “push” part allows you to get in touch with consumers and inspire them to buy your service or product.
+There are a lot of ways to achieve the push—technologies such as instant messaging, text messaging, content marketing, podcasting, mobile marketing, and email.
+Also, there are many marketing tools you can use like pay per click, search engine optimization, and even online banner advertising.

 The “pull” technique occurs when consumers take the initiative to locate your business via an online search via digital marketing.

-However, if you have a website, you may refer to it as a blogging, writing articles or placing banner advertisements on other websites to drive traffic to your site.
+However, if you have a website, you may refer to it as blogging—writing articles or placing banner advertisements on other websites to drive traffic to your site.
 It’s important to note there are many terms for internet marketing like web marketing, online marketing, and website promotion.